ZetaRet/protoss-nodejs-basic/utils/html/HTMLParser.md

 ##
 __HTMLParser() : *void*__
 Parse simple XML structures into templates, swap content, or use HTMLCache, no support of comments `<!--` or special tags `<!` `<?`.
-Must extend and override methods to suplement, or use multiple templates to create more complex HTML structure.
+Must extend and override methods to supplement, or use multiple templates to create more complex HTML structure.
 > *return __void__*

 ##